River Salmon Fishing

 peaking in late October.
 Starting in November, the late fall fun arrives.

-Late November through mid-January provides the best opportunity to catch
+Mid November through mid-December provides the best opportunity to catch

 that elusive 50 pounder for those willing to brave the rain and cold.

 We fish where the hoards of fishermen don't.
-When possible, we avoid places
+We are not afraid to burn gas to find salmon and avoid crowded places

 like the Barge Hole on the Sacramento that attract nearly as many fishermen

 as salmon.
-While combat fishing generates some interesting stories, it
+While combat fishing generates some interesting stories and certainly save a lot of gas for the Barge Hole guides, it

 is not an experience that we want to share with our guests!